 The Rotrics computer vision kit is the official camera kit that allows you to easily implement vision applications with DexArm.
 Our plan for this camera kit is not only to use it for vision applications, but also use it in laser engraving to preview the engraving work.
-At the first stage, we plan to integrate the vision kit into the Rotrics Studio's Scratch programming function.
-We are working on it and it's planned to be released in early October.

 Before that, it's recommended to use the Vision Terminal to deploy computer vision projects.
 In the Vision Terminal, we provide two demos(woodblocks recognizing and chocolate bean sorting) for you to experience the color recognizing process.

 We've proudly open-sourced the project on our GitHub page.
 If you want to integrate the computer vision kit into your current project, feel free to download and try it out.